Welcome to my dissertation research page! Read on for more information about this critical arts-based inquiry and how you can participate.

 Option 2.
 Call for Art/ifacts

 Arts administrators are familiar with calls for participation; this option reflects that practice.
-Arts administrators of any gender, including a non-binary identity, are invited to submit images, writings, visual art, and/or multi/media reflecting their embodied experiences of arts administration.
-This is a tangible expression or representation of life as an arts administrator such as your work ID badge or reflective, experiential poem (see my examples below).
+Art/ifacts sought are a tangible expression or representation of your embodied and lived experience as an arts administrator.
+These might be images, writings, visual art, and/or multi/media (see my examples below).
 Media must be original and cannot be copyrighted, unless you hold the rights.
 Images may be used individually and/or juxtaposed with others, but will not be altered.
+Arts administrators age 18+ of any gender, including a non-binary identity working full time at a nonprofit arts/cultural organization are invited to participate.

 Duration – approximately three (3) hours or less to create/collect your art/ifact and submit online.